Functorial Free Group from Anosov Representations on Bundles: Abstract

 \section{Abstract}

 Let $\rho: \Gamma \to G$ be an Anosov representation, with $\Gamma$ a word hyperbolic group and $G$ a semisimple Lie group.
-Previous works (by Guichard–Wienhard, Kapovich–Leeb–Porti and recently, Carvajales–Stecker) constructed an open domain of discontinuity $\Omega_\rho \subset G/H$, where $H$ is a parabolic or symmetric subgroup.
-In this paper, we extend the properly discontinuous $\Gamma$-action (via $\rho$) to the space of connections on the pullback of the tangent bundle over $\Omega_\rho$.
+Previous works (Guichard–Wienhard, Kapovich–Leeb–Porti, and Carvajales–Stecker) constructed an open domain of discontinuity $\Omega_\rho \subset G/H$, where $H$ is a parabolic or symmetric subgroup.
+In this paper, we extend the properly discontinuous $\Gamma$-action via $\rho$ to the space of connections on the pullbacks of the tangent bundle over $\Omega_\rho$.

-When $\Omega_\rho$ is a complex surface, we show that the $\Gamma$-action is properly discontinuous on the union of the Higgs bundle structures of the $(1,0)$ part of the complexification of these pullback bundles.
-We further construct a topological free group $F$ generated by these holomorphic line bundles and show $\rho(\Gamma)$ acts properly discontinuously on $F \setminus \{\text{id}\}$.
-This free group is shown to be well-defined up to isomorphism over the character variety of Zariski dense Anosov representations.
-Finally, we endow the space of Anosov representations with a categorical structure and construct a natural functor to the category of free groups.
+When $\Omega_\rho$ is a complex curve, we show that the $\Gamma$-action is properly discontinuous on the union of Higgs bundle structures associated with the $(1,0)$ part of the complexified pullback bundles.
+We further construct a free abelian group $F^{ab}$ generated by these holomorphic line bundles and induce a topoogical structure on it, so that $\rho(\Gamma)$ acts properly discontinuously on $F^{ab} \setminus \{\mathrm{id}\}$.
+This free abelian group is well-defined up to isomorphism over the character variety of Zariski dense Anosov representations.
+Finally, we endow the space of Anosov representations with a categorical structure compatible with $\Omega_\rho$ and construct a natural functor to the category of abelian groups.